Xerxes004/steganographizer/README.md

 <h3>options:</h3>

-<p>Encrypt the given image with a message from the command line, or from the optional input file.
+<p>Encrypt the given image with a message from the command line, or from the optional input file.<br>
-NOTE: input only works with ASCII (8 bit) text.
+NOTE: input only works with ASCII (8 bit) text.<br>
 NOTE: encryption only works with BMP files that have 8-bit color values.
 Type 2 BMP's work the best.</p>
 <pre><code>-e &lt;original image&gt; &lt;modified image&gt; [optional input file]</code></pre>